yingfeng-iu/AMP-Interview/README.md

 * Given a course, find an available classroom and reserve it for the course.
 * Implement a strategy to reserve classrooms for all courses to the extent possible.

 A skeleton of the project is provided on the master branch.
 Create a feature branch from master and complete the code.
-Feel free to add new or change existing fields, annotations, methods, classes etc (Note: no need to add getters/setters as they are provided by lombok already).
+Feel free to add new or change existing fields, annotations, methods, classes etc (Note: no need to add boilerplate code such as getters/setters as they are provided by lombok already).
 When you are done, commit your feature branch to the repository.